How To Care for Crematogaster Scutellaris

 Ant Antics sugar snaps

-With these fantastic colorful little bottles you can give your ants a very high-quality source of sugar, fueling their all-day-long working routine!
-With the sugar snaps you can be sure about one thing: your ants are going to love them!
+With these fantastic colorful little bottles, you can provide your ants with a very high-quality source of sugar, fueling their all-day-long working routine!
+With the sugar snaps, you can be sure of one thing: your ants are going to love them!

 Given their fast growth rate, they also need a lot of protein!

-Proteins are the building blocks of every animal body, and are essential for the development of the ants.
+Proteins are the building blocks of every animal body and are essential for the development of the ants.
 The queen needs protein for the production of the eggs, which will grow into larvae and then into pupae.

-During the life cycle of the ant from egg to adult worker, the brood needs a lot of protein to successfully complete the various stage changes.
-Once the body of the ant is fully formed, the need for protein fades out, and the need for sugar takes its place.
+During the life cycle of the ant from egg to adult worker, the brood needs a lot of protein to successfully complete the various stages of development.
+Once the body of the ant is fully formed, the need for protein diminishes, and the need for sugar takes its place.

 If you’re reading this guide, there’s a high chance you're just starting out, and that you’ve just caught your first Crematogaster scutellaris queen ant.
 If that’s the case, you don’t have to worry too much about feeding at this stage.